adlnet-archive/LR-Wordpress-Plugin/README.md

 ### Displaying Search Results
 0. Create a new sidebar.
 Name it `Results Sidebar`
 0. [Create a new Wordpress page](http://codex.wordpress.org/Pages#Creating_Pages) to display the results.
-Before publishing this new page, click the blue icon labeled `Insert Sidebar ShortCode`.
-Select `Results Sidebar` and then click "Insert".
-You may now save and publish the page.
+  * Before publishing this new page, click the blue icon labeled `Insert Sidebar ShortCode`.
+Select `Results Sidebar` and then click "Insert"
+  * You may now save and publish the page.
+  * Optional: It may be desirable to hide all direct links to this page.
+[Follow these steps](http://en.support.wordpress.com/menus/) to ensure the Results page doesn't appear in your main menu.
 0. Add the `LR Interface Results` widget to `Results Sidebar`
    * [How to activate and configure widgets](http://en.support.wordpress.com/widgets/)
 0. Configure the `LR Interface Results` widget